 Short-term response plan contains the actions to be taken immediately after a disaster.
-Once an information reaches designated officers, it has to be verified soon for authenticity.
-Once the information is found correct, it has to be reported to the Incident Commander who will take the following actions:
+Once information reaches the office of the nodal agency i.e. Secretary Home, it has to be verified soon for authenticity and if found correct, it has to be reported to the Incident Commander who will take the following actions:

-- 1. Disseminate warning/alert to the potential victims - Disseminate information to vertical and horizontal administrators for Disaster management - 3.
-Declare disaster based on severity / vulnerability
+- Disseminate warning/alert to the potential victims - Disseminate information to vertical and horizontal administrators for Disaster management - Declare disaster based on severity / vulnerability